 We believe that moving toward this vision requires support for transformational change and an authentic reckoning with historical and current causes of disparities experienced by some populations in Oregon.
 It also means that we all share responsibility to dismantle those disparities, hold institutions and systems accountable, and challenge racism and other forms of oppression in our own practices and elsewhere.

-Consequently, the Building Community portfolio supports efforts to change systems and improve conditions for communities that have been — and still are — unseen, displaced or discriminated against.
+In service of this vision the Building Community portfolio supports efforts to change systems and improve conditions for communities that have been — and still are — unseen, displaced or discriminated against.
 We invest first and foremost in work designed to benefit communities of color, Indigenous people and Tribes, and immigrants and refugees, particularly where they may experience intersecting oppressions such as related to gender, gender identity, disability, sexual orientation, nationality or immigration status.
-We are grateful for Kimberlé Crenshaw’s theoretical framework of intersectionality, a theory that drives and inspires our work.
+We are grateful for Kimberlé Crenshaw’s framework of intersectionality, a theory that drives and inspires our work.